Victoire/victoire/Bundle/CoreBundle/doc/ManageViews.md

 ###BaseViewManager

-This Class have the setter for basic views Managers service dependance.
+This Class have the setter for basic views Managers service dependence.

 ###ViewsManager

 Managers must manage all events associated to a view.
+Extends baseViewManager and implements viewManagerInterface

+###config

+To add a view Manager you must specify the tag for the compiler and the view namespace.

+        my_bundle.manager.my_entity_view_manager:
+            class: Path\to\MyEntityViewManager
+            parent: victoire_core.manager.base_view_manager
+            tags:
+                - { name: victoire_core.view_manager, view: Path\To\MyViewEntity }